apmckinlay/natureapp/trees/manmaple.md

 Manitoba Maples are often found along lakes and streams or in river floodplains.
 The trees are from 30-60 ft tall with a short, crooked **trunk**, several thick branches, and a spreading, uneven **crown**.
 The **bark** on mature trees has shallow ridges.

+Both a male, pollen-producing tree and a female, flower-producing tree are required for pollination.
 The **flowers** appear as the leaves emerge forming small dangling clusters.
 In fall, you'll spot bunches of light brown, winged **seed pods** that spin in the air like helicopters when they fall.

 Look for [Boxelder Bugs](/insects/boxelder/) at the base of Manitoba Maples.
 The small newly-hatched red bugs are particularly noticeable.